 Unauthorized texting, use of laptops, MP3s, and other personal communication devices is prohibited without prior consent.
-If I catch you using any of these devices, I will count you absent for the day and/or confiscate the device.
-If necessary, I will refer you to the Dean of Students.
+If I catch you using any of these devices, I will count you absent for the day.If necessary, I will refer you to the Dean of Students.
 I take this matter very seriously, and I suggest you do too.